wailmur/garak-but-functional/README.md

 Change the value of "uri" to your request destination link.
 This link can be found using Inspect Element > Network OR using Burpsuite and making a request on website.

 The $INPUT is what the Attacker LLM prompt is supposed to be in the case of the TAP probe.

-The $KEY value is an environment variable called $REST_API_KEY and is not set automatically, usually manually set with the command:
+The $KEY value is an environment variable called $REST_API_KEY and is not set automatically, usually manually set with the command
 ```
 export REST_API_KEY=”[your_auth_token]”
 ```

 Where [your_auth_token] is the authorisation token generated upon login to the AI application and used in every request.
 You can find this by doing Inspect Element > Application > Cookies.
 Getting this token each time you logout of the session is tedious (especially if using a virtual machine to run Garak) so I created a bash script, "login.sh", to automatically login and set the $REST_API_KEY.

 The code is as follows: